vokimon/apunts/music/music-harmony.md

 	- Reference frequency is 440Hz for A4
 	- You can always divide by 2 never reaching 0: A3=220Hz, A2=110Hz, A1=55Hz, A0=27.5Hz, A-1=13.75Hz...
 	- You can always multiply by 2: A5=880Hz, A6=1760Hz, A7=3520Hz, A8=7040Hz, A9=14080Hz, A10=28160Hz
-- When a melodic instrument plays a note it generates a main frequency, the **fundamental** one (f), and then many frequencies at integer multiples, the **harmonics** (2f, 3f, 4f...)
+- When a melodic instrument plays a note, it generates a main frequency, the **fundamental** one (f), and then many frequencies at integer multiples, the **harmonics** (2f, 3f, 4f...)
 	- The fundamental frequency determines the perceived pitch
-	- The harmonics and its relative strenghts gives the distintive timber to the instrument
+	- The harmonics, by means of its relative strenghts, gives the distintive timber to the instrument
 	- Why those frequencies?
 Instrument vibration builds an [standing wave](https://en.wikipedia.org/wiki/Standing_wave).
-The modes of vibration correspond to the harmonics
+		- The modes of vibration of the standing wave correspond to the harmonics
 	- High pitches of an instrument lose the timber because harmonics move outside the audible range
 - Disonance and consonance:
 	- Two sounds sound disonant or detuned if many of their harmonics do not align
 	- Frequencies for musical notes are chosen to be integer ratios among them so that many of their harmonics align.
 	- Octave: ratio of 2, one of each pair of harmonics match (C3-C4)
-	- Fifth: ratio of 2/3, the triple and second harmonics of both tones will match (C-G)
+	- Fifth: ratio of 3/2, the triple and second harmonics of both tones will match (C-G)
+	- Augmented Fourth: More complex ratio of 64/729 (6 fiths jumps, thus (2/3)^6) generates disonance (C-F#/Gb)
 - Pitagorean construction: By jumping fifths (2/3 factor) and folding the octaves in a cercle
 	- 5 times, builds a pentatonic scale (CAGED)
 	- 7 times, builds a diatonic scale (ie, C major scale)